 Beginning the process of human resource planning needs careful attention because when it’s done well, human resource forward thinking is a valuable process which will ensure that the employees you currently have, match well with the tasks which need attention, integrate into your company and culture, and feel at home.
-Also known as workforce planning, HR planning is about matching your people to your overall business objectives.
+Also known as workforce planning, human resource planning is about matching your people to your overall business objectives.

 Properly managed human resource planning goes beyond the now and forecasts future labour demands within an organisation.
 It’s a continuous process of systematic planning which takes place to help an organisation achieve the best use of their workforce.